Top of the page

 To help you and your family cope with your loss, consider meeting with a support group, reading about the experiences of other mothers, and talking to friends or a counsellor or member of the clergy.
 For more information, see the topic Grief and Grieving.

 The intensity and duration of the grief varies from woman to woman.
 But most women find that they can return to the daily demands of life in a fairly short time.
 The loss and the hormonal swings that result from a miscarriage can cause symptoms of depression, such as feeling sad and hopeless and losing interest in daily activities.
-It is important to call your doctor if you have symptoms of depression that last for more than a couple of weeks.
+It is important to call your doctor or midwife if you have symptoms of depression that last for more than a couple of weeks.

 CitationsNational Institute of Child Health and Human Development (2010).
 Research on Miscarriage and Stillbirth.
 Available online: http://www.nichd.nih.gov/womenshealth/research/pregbirth/miscarriage_stillbirth.cfm.American College of Obstetricians and Gynecologists (2018).
 Early pregnancy loss.
 ACOG Practice Bulletin No. 200.
 Obstetrics and Gynecology, published online August 28, 2018.
 DOI: 10.1097/AOG.0000000000002899.
 Accessed September 13, 2018.Other Works ConsultedAmerican College of Obstetricians and Gynecologists (2011).
 Antiphospholipid syndrome.
 ACOG Practice Bulletin No. 118.
 Obstetrics and Gynecology, 117(1): 192–199.
 American College of Obstetricians and Gynecologists (2018).
 Early pregnancy loss.
 ACOG Practice Bulletin No. 200.
 Obstetrics and Gynecology, published online August 28, 2018.
 DOI: 10.1097/AOG.0000000000002899.
 Accessed September 13, 2018.Dempsey A, Davis A (2008).
 Medical management of early pregnancy failure: How to treat and what to expect.
 Seminars in Reproductive Medicine, 26(5): 401–410.National Institute of Child Health and Human Development (2010).
 Research on Miscarriage and Stillbirth.
 Available online: http://www.nichd.nih.gov/womenshealth/research/pregbirth/miscarriage_stillbirth.cfm.Porter TF, et al. (2008).
 Early pregnancy loss.
 In RS Gibbs et al., eds., Danforth's Obstetrics and Gynecology, 10th ed., pp. 62–70.
 Philadelphia: Lippincott Williams and Wilkins.Van Aerde J, et al. (2001, reaffirmed 2012).
 Guidelines for health care professionals supporting families experiencing a perinatal loss.
 Paediatrics and Child Health, 6(7): 469–477.
 Also available online: http://www.cps.ca/en/documents/position/supporting-families-experiencing-perinatal-loss.Wahabi HA, et al. (2018).
 Progestogen for treating threatened miscarriage.
 Cochrane Database of Systematic Reviews, (8).
 DOI: 10.1002/14651858.CD005943.pub5.
 Accessed September 7, 2018.